Providing Documents to the Subject's Co-Resident

 - In many states, substitute services also require a follow-up mailing of documents to the named subject by regular or certified mail.
 A notation will be required on the Proof of Service indicating when the mailing was completed and what type of mailing was executed.

-NOTE: If you are told that the subject is incarcerated, substitute service is not allowed even if you are told that the subject lived at the address before and/or will live there afterward.
+If you go to a home and are told the subject is incarcerated, then they no longer live at that address and substitute service is not possible.
 Instead report a bad address, stating that they are incarcerated and provide incarceration dates if possible.